mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

 _Note: The `VirtualService` is created in the application namespace.
 Typically, the application owner decides and configures how and what traffic gets routed to the application so `VirtualService` is deployed by the app owner._

-After waiting for a couple of minutes, all the infrastructure will be provisioned and you should be able to reach your DNS (i.e. https://$hostName) successfully, on a secure manner ;)
+After waiting for a couple of minutes, all the infrastructure will be provisioned and you should be able to successfully reach your DNS (i.e. https://$hostName), on a secure manner ;)

 _Note: there is two other scenario you could leverage by exposing your `IngressGateway`, either via an [internal load balancer](https://cloud.google.com/service-mesh/docs/unified-install/options/enable-optional-features#enable_an_internal_load_balancer) or even via a [private service connect](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#ilb_psc), if you don't want to publicly expose your apps via the `IngressGateway`._

 And voila, that's a wrap!